The review of Single-Handed Fly Casting is in from the fly-industry mag, “Angling Trade.” I’ll take it!

 George and I did see one another after the film, but I was too busy in my own head to realize the potential friend I had there.
 That’s a regret that time can’t erase.

 A note for those in the EU who are signed up for a “standard” (meaning not an artist’s proof) copy of Single-Handed Fly Casting.
-There is a single shop that will be carrying copies of the book:
+There is a shop that will be carrying a special run of the book:

 This is Peer Doering-Arjes shop and Peer contacted me waaay back when I first started this project and asked to order a small heap of copies.
-Because he asked when he did, he is only shop anywhere that will have copies.
 We are still working out final quantities and logistics, but one way or another Springforelle will have at least 50 copies of the book (UPDATE: 100).

 If you want a book, contact Springforelle and let Peer know.